'Let him arrest me': Trump ex-campaign aide Nunberg says he will refuse Mueller's subpoena

 “I was briefly part of the Trump campaign and have been the President's friend and adviser for decades; and would expect that Mueller's team would at some point ask for any documents or emails sent or written by me.
 But let me reiterate, I have no knowledge or involvement in Russian Collusion or any other inappropriate act,” Stone told Fox News.

-Fox News' Serafin Gomez contributed to this report.
+Fox News' Serafin Gomez and Catherine Herridge contributed to this report.